smartlegionlab/smartpasslib/README.md

 ---

-## 🔄 What's New in v2.0.0
+## 🆕 What's New in v2.1.0

-⚠️ CRITICAL WARNING!: Upgrading to v2.0.0 will break all existing password generation.
+⚠️ CRITICAL WARNING: Upgrading to v2.1.0 will break all existing password generation.
 All passwords generated with v1.x will become invalid, and public keys will no longer verify.
-This is not a compatible upgrade - it completely changes the cryptographic foundation.

 ### Major Changes: